 With this question the first event of Algorithm Watch Switzerland was launched.
 Happy Birthday!

 Now, because we humans implicitly make normative assumptions, there cannot be true neutrality of ADM, short for “automated decision making”.
 So how can we get to the best possible versions of neutrality?
-The big difference between person-made decisions and ADM lies in the nature of the non-neutrality.
 Human-made decisions can be more arbitrary between cases, but could as a whole amount to a neutral average.
 On the other hand, automated decisions are consistent but have the risk of making implicit normative assumptions systematic.
 Of course, an ADM system could provide more neutral decisions overall than humans.

 Data joins in here as a big driver: there is a lot of pressure to make use of data, especially within the public administration.
 And only software can really scale here.
 In Swiss mobility for example, non-personal mobility data is hardly regulated while there is big potential in this to organise our mobility much more efficiently.
 After all, most vehicles just stand around most of the time.